 Patrick has reported from 25 countries, including Denmark, where he wrote a travel book called How to be Danish.
 The New York Times said it was “fascinating”, the Wall Street Journal “delightful”, and it was a travel book of the month at The Sunday Times.

-Patrick has a first in English from Cambridge University.
-He is proudest of his investigations into bloodshed in Cairo; people-smuggling in both Egypt and in Libya; a secret jail in Ismailia; and the gassing to death of 37 prisoners inside a police truck.
+Patrick is 26, and has a first in English from Cambridge University.
+He is proudest of this story about one man’s journey from Syria to Sweden, as well as his investigations into people-smuggling in Libya; a state-led massacre in Cairo; a secret jail in Ismailia; and the gassing to death of 37 prisoners inside a police truck.
 And this look back at one of the bloodiest weeks in Egypt’s modern history.